M2MCloud/AzureIotWorkshop/HOL2/readme.md

        motorActive <> LAG(motorActive, 1) OVER (PARTITION BY deviceId LIMIT DURATION(minute, 10) WHEN motorActive IS NOT NULL) AND
        LAG(motorActive, 1) OVER (PARTITION BY deviceId LIMIT DURATION(minute, 10) WHEN motorActive IS NOT NULL) IS NOT NULL
    ```
+   > Note: If you changed the digital property in the first lab, change `motorActive` property name to your digital property name.
 1. Click Save then click the cross on the `Query` blade to return to the job overview.

    ![qrysv3](content/qrysv3.png)